 Sexual Attraction Goes Beyond Sight.

-Here at The New Gentleman we are a tolerant publication, in fact, when this website was found we aimed to shake up the out-dated model of the old-fashioned gentleman.
+Here at The New Gentleman we are a tolerant publication, in fact, when this website was founded we aimed to shake up the out-dated model of the old-fashioned gentleman.
 Recently a askreddit question captured the curiosity of the internet.
 The question: ‘Blind gay people of Reddit, how did you know you were gay?‘

 The question is an interesting one, because if you ask most people about their sexual orientation their answer will be based on the sexual attraction they have for different genders.
 Normal sighted people can see the world, we can see the people we are and aren’t attracted.
 When you are blind you can’t make this distinction, this shows that sexual attraction is more than looks as is common with non-blind people.